Cook County Administration Building: Design and construction

 The building, was constructed between the years 1962 and 1964, and utilizes a concrete structure.
+The building has a concrete structure.
 At the time of its construction, it was Chicago's tallest concrete office building.
 The building is designed with an exposed structure and adheres to the modernist architecture style.
 The building utilizes a deep foundation system.
+The building features 690,000 sqft of space.
+It stands 475 ft tall, and contains 35 floors.

-For this building, engineer Fazlur Khan of the firm Skidmore, Owings & Merrill adapted the tube system he had innovated with the design of The Plaza on DeWitt by creating a tube-within-a-tube, with both the building's core and its perimeter being hollow and rigid tubes that support the tower, allowing for column-free interior space.
+The building was designed by Skidmore, Owings & Merrill engineer Fazlur Khan and architect Bruce Graham.
+It was the first building to utilize the shear wall frame interaction system conceptualized by Kahn.
+Kahn adapted the tube system he had innovated with the design of The Plaza on DeWitt by creating a tube-within-a-tube, with both the building's core and its perimeter being hollow and rigid tubes that support the tower, allowing for column-free interior space.
 At its lower portion, the façade of the tower juts back slightly in a curve.
+Michael Saphier Associates Inc. (an office space planning firm) advised on the building's interior layout.